Dutch Immigration Lawyers

 Residency options in The Netherlands

 The easiest way to apply for residency in the Netherlands would be to apply as employee in your own company, as key personnel.
 There are restrictions concerning owning shares, which need to be considered when structuring the company.
-You should have a Bachelor's Degree, and make €6.000 EUR per month in salary (based on the Employment Contract that INCO Business Group can prepare).
+You should have a Bachelor's Degree, and make €6.000 EUR per month in salary (based on the Employment Contract that INCO Global Solutions can prepare).
 Together with your diploma (which we might have to certify/legalize and check the validity in the Netherlands) .

 Dutch Immigration law